pagkly/Zed/Investopedia3/Ratio Analysis.md

 Ratio Analysis
 ## What Is Ratio Analysis?

 Ratio analysis is a quantitative method of gaining insight into a company's liquidity, operational efficiency, and profitability by studying its financial statements such as the balance sheet and income statement.
-Ratio analysis is a cornerstone of [fundamental equity analysis](https://www.investopedia.com/terms/f/fundamentalanalysis.asp).
+Ratio analysis is a cornerstone of [[fundamental equity analysis]](https://www.investopedia.com/terms/f/fundamentalanalysis.asp).

 ### Key Takeaways